The kind of European places I want to keep writing about

 As 2025 draws to a close, I’m sharing some European destinations I’ve visited over the last couple of years.
 Some I’ve written about already, others I haven’t, but they’re all favourites, albeit for different reasons.

 So let’s get to it.
-Here’s ten destinations in Europe you might not immediately think of.
-Each stayed with me long after the trip was over and each I’d happily return to.
+Here are ten destinations in Europe you might not immediately think of.
+Each stayed with me long after the trip was over, and each I’d happily return to.
 If you like my choices and want to know where I’m heading next, I send a short newsletter about once a month.
 No noise, no bombardment.

 1. Sighişoara: A rare inhabited medieval citadel

 Sighişoara sits in the heart of Transylvania, around 300 km north of Bucharest.
-The city grew In the 12th century when German craftsmen and merchants (known as Saxons) were encouraged by Hungarian kings to settle here.
-This hilltop location helped strengthen the region’s borders and defend against Tatar invasions.
+The city grew in the 12th century when German craftsmen and merchants (known as Saxons) were encouraged by Hungarian kings to settle here.
+This hilltop location strengthened the region’s borders and defended against Tatar invasions.
 What remains today is one of Europe’s best-preserved medieval citadels, still fully inhabited, and very much open to visitors and overnight stays.
 Like several other places on my list, it’s a UNESCO World Heritage Site.

 2. Veliko Tarnovo: Bulgaria’s historic ‘City of Tzars’